Microsoft/azure-docs.cs-cz/articles/dns/dns-web-sites-custom-domain.md

 Otevřete prohlížeč a přejděte na `http://www.<your domainname>` a `http://<you domain name>` .

 > [!NOTE]
-> Ujistěte se, že zahrnete `http://` předponu, jinak může váš prohlížeč pokuste se předpovědět adresu URL pro vás!
+> Make sure you include the `http://` prefix, otherwise your browser may attempt to predict a URL for you!

 Pro obě adresy URL by se vám měla zobrazit stejná stránka.
-Příklad:
+Například:

 ![Služba aplikace Contoso](media/dns-web-sites-custom-domain/contoso-app-svc.png)